Discover Tralee

 Localisation en Irlande -

-Want to taste the joys of a real Irish style golf green?
-Take the direction of Tralee: this is the address you need!
+Want to experience the joys of a real Irish golf green?
+Head for Tralee: this is the address for you!

 Kerry County Museum